-From amongst thousands of applicants each year, the Top 100 Semifinalist list is selected.
-This year, the Top 100 includes Back to Basics Learning Dynamics Founder and Director Beverly Stewart, M.Ed.
+From amongst thousands of applicants each year, a Top 100 Semifinalist list is selected.
+For the 2017 Award, the Top 100 includes Back to Basics Learning Dynamics Founder and Director Beverly Stewart, M.Ed.

-Beverly, along with the other 99 business leaders recognized, is working …
+Stewart, along with the other 99 business leaders recognized, is …

 Back To Basics Founder Beverly Stewart On Building A Multimillion Dollar Business And Becoming An Open-Hearted Leader